fastai/fast_template/_word/README.md

 # Automatically Convert MS Word (*.docx) Documents To Blog Posts

-_Note: You can convert Google Docs to Word Docs by navigating to the File Menu, and selecting Download > Microsoft Word (.docx)_
+_Note: You can convert Google Docs to Word Docs by navigating to the File menu, and selecting Download > Microsoft Word (.docx)_

 [`fast_template`](https://www.fast.ai/2020/01/16/fast_template/) will **automatically convert Word Documents (.docx) saved into this directory as blog posts!**.
 The following steps are automated: